papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 ## Project Overview

-This project explores the application of **Multinomial Logistic Regression** for multiclass classification, focusing on techniques to handle **imbalanced datasets**.
-The primary objective is to evaluate the effectiveness of different methods—class weighting, SMOTE, One-vs-Rest (OvR), and Bayesian Optimization approaches—in handling a heavily imbalanced dataset with three target classes: *No Precipitation*, *Rain*, and *Snowfall*.
+This project explores Multinomial Logistic Regression for multiclass classification while trying to address severe class imbalance.
+The objective is to evaluate different techniques, like class weighting, oversampling with SMOTE, One-vs-Rest (OvR), and Bayesian Optimization, on a weather dataset with three target classes:

-**Key Highlights**:
+✅ No Precipitation
+✅ Rain
+✅ Snowfall

-- Implementation of multinomial logistic regression models using scikit-learn
+✔️ Implementation of multinomial logistic regression with scikit-learn ✔️ Model evaluation using metrics like balanced accuracy and confusion matrices ✔️ Plotting the learning curves of the log-loss (cross entropy) function
-- Handling class imbalance with techniques like `class_weight`, SMOTE, and OvR
-- Model evaluation using metrics appropriate for imbalanced data, primarily **balanced accuracy**
-- Learning curve analysis to assess model performance and generalization

 ## Data
-The dataset contains historical weather-related features obtained via the Open-Meteo API.
-The target variable is a categorical label representing one of three classes:

-    No Precipitation
-    Rain
-    Snowfall

-This dataset serves as the foundation for evaluating different logistic regression techniques in a multi-class classification setting.
+The dataset consists of historical weather features obtained via the Open-Meteo API and will serve as the foundation for evaluating different ML algorithms in a multi-class classification setting.

 ## Project Structure

-The notebook is organized into the following sections:

-1. **Introduction and Objective**:
+The project consists of notebooks, each focusing on a specific phase of the workflow:

-   - Overview of multinomial logistic regression and the need for class imbalance handling.
+📌 01 - Introduction – Overview of the problem and objectives.

-2. **Data Preparation**:
-   - Description of dataset and features
-   - Feature engineering, including lagged variables for predictive modeling
-   - Exploratory Data Analysis (EDA) covering class distribution, correlation analysis, and outlier detection
+📌 02 - Basic EDA – Data exploration, class distribution, feature analysis.

-3. **Model Implementation**:
+📌 03 - Logistic Regression Essentials – Theoretical background on multinomial logistic regression.
-   - **Standard Logistic Regression**: Baseline model without imbalance handling
+📌 04 - Standard Logistic Regression – Baseline model without imbalance handling.
-   - **Weighted Logistic Regression**: Application of `class_weight` to address imbalance
-   - **SMOTE Logistic Regression**: Use of synthetic oversampling to balance classes
+📌 05 - Weighted Logistic Regression – Using class_weight to handle imbalance.
+📌 06 - SMOTE Logistic Regression – Addressing imbalance with synthetic oversampling.
-   - **One-vs-Rest (OvR) Logistic Regression**: Handling multiclass classification by training one binary classifier per class
+📌 07 - OvR Logistic Regression – Handling multiclass classification via One-vs-Rest (OvR) strategy.
-   - **Bayesian Optimization**: Hyperparameter tuning using BayesSearchCV

-4. **Model Evaluation and Comparison**:
-   - Performance metrics: Balanced accuracy, F1-macro score, and confusion matrix analysis
-   - Summary DataFrame with a side-by-side comparison of models

-5. **Final Thoughts**:
-   - Conclusion on the effectiveness of each model
-   - Discussion of limitations due to computational constraints
-   - Overview of future work, including potential exploration of advanced algorithms
+📌 08 - Bayesian Optimization – Fine-tuning hyperparameters with Bayesian Optimization (BayesSearchCV).
+📌 09 - Model Comparison & Final Thoughts – Evaluation, confusion matrices, conclusions, and future work.

 ## Key Findings
 A consistent trade-off between precision and recall across all logistic regression iterations was observed and finaly all failed to handle class imbalance in the dataset efficiently.
-While class balancing techniques like SMOTE increased the model’s sensitivity to minority classes, they did so at the cost of introducing more misclassifications in the majority class.
+While all class balancing techniques increased the model’s sensitivity to minority classes, they did so at the cost of introducing more misclassifications in the majority class and therefore reducing the precision.

 This could be due to several factors: